TuckerFaulk/project5-drf-api/README.md

   b.
 Comment DEV back in
 6. Update the requirements.txt file
 7. Migrate the database
-8. Add, commit and push the code to Github
+8. Add, commit and push the code to github

 *In Heroku*
 1. Add SECRET_KEY, ALLOWED_HOST, CLIENT_ORIGIN and CLIENT_ORIGIN_DEV to the config vars